 How often are principals evaluated?
 All principals will undergo one complete evaluation process per year.
-Two formal observations, a Principal Portfolio (including the PPGP), the VALED survey results, and School Leadership time indicated by a principal's attendance and tardiness in Time Force constitute the annual evaluation process for principals.
+Two formal observations, a Principal Portfolio (including the PGP), and School Leadership time indicated by a principal's attendance constitute the annual evaluation process for principals.